Law training contract vacancies

 What is it like to work in the legal profession?

-As a qualified solicitor, you're likely to specialise in one area of law – be it criminal, corporate or competition.
+As a qualified solicitor, you're likely to specialise in one area of law – be it employment, banking or tax.
 Whether working for a global, commercial law firm or a small high street firm, you'll advise clients on their legal matters, such as merging one company with another or drafting the will of a private client.
 Be prepared to work long hours at times, particularly in transactional areas of law (mergers & acquisitions, corporate, banking) – although the law firms that cover these legal practice areas tend to offer the highest salaries.

 Non-law students: are other degrees welcome or not?

 Absolutely.
 Around 50% of practising solicitors come from a non-law background.
-Graduates from science, languages and humanities are at no disadvantage to law students.
+Graduates from science, languages and humanities are at no disadvantage to law students - in fact, scientists in particular are in high demand by law firms.
 For now, you will need to convert your non-law degree by taking the graduate diploma in law (GDL) before starting the LPC.
 As with the LPC, some law firms sponsor their future trainees through these conversion and vocational courses.
 Find out more about the non-law degree route